-Management assesses liquidity in terms of the ability to generate cash to execute its business strategy and fund operating and investing activities and takes into consideration the seasonal demand of HVAC products, which peak in the months of May through August.
+We assess liquidity in terms of our ability to generate cash to execute our business strategy and fund operating and investing activities and take into consideration the seasonal demand of HVAC products, which peak in the months of May through August.
 Significant factors affecting liquidity include cash flows generated from operating activities, the adequacy of available bank lines of credit and the ability to attract long-term capital with satisfactory terms, capital expenditures, acquisitions, the timing and extent of common stock repurchases and dividend policy.

 Watsco maintains a bank-syndicated, unsecured revolving credit agreement that provides for borrowings of up to \$100.0 million, expiring in December 2009.
 Borrowings are used to fund seasonal working capital needs, for other general corporate purposes, including acquisitions and issuance of letters of credit.
-Borrowings bear interest at primarily LIBOR-based rates plus a spread that is dependent upon Watsco's financial performance (LIBOR plus .625% at June 30, 2005 and December 31, 2004).
-A variable commitment fee is paid on the unused portion of the credit line (.15% at June 30, 2005 and December 31, 2004).
-At June 30, 2005 and December 31, 2004, \$30.0 million was outstanding under the revolving credit agreement.
+Borrowings bear interest at primarily LIBOR-based rates plus a spread that is dependent upon Watsco's financial performance (LIBOR plus .625% at September 30, 2005 and December 31, 2004).
+A variable commitment fee is paid on the unused portion of the credit line (.15% at September 30, 2005 and December 31, 2004).
+At September 30, 2005 and December 31, 2004, \$30.0 million was outstanding under the revolving credit agreement.

 A \$125.0 million unsecured private placement shelf facility is also maintained as a source of borrowings.
-The uncommitted shelf facility provides long-term, fixed-rate financing as a complement to the variable rate borrowings available under the revolving credit agreement through December 2007. \$20.0 million and \$30.0 million, respectively, of Senior Series A Notes ("Notes") were outstanding at June 30, 2005 and December 31, 2004 under the facility bearing interest at 7.07%.
+The uncommitted shelf facility provides long-term, fixed-rate financing through December 2007 as a complement to the variable rate borrowings available under the revolving credit agreement. \$20.0 million and \$30.0 million, respectively, of Senior Series A Notes ("Notes") were outstanding at September 30, 2005 and December 31, 2004 under the facility bearing interest at 7.07%.
 The Notes will be repaid in equal installments of \$10.0 million on April 9, 2006 and April 9, 2007.
-Accordingly, \$10.0 million is classified as "current" in the condensed consolidated balance sheet at June 30, 2005.
+Accordingly, \$10.0 million is classified as "current" in the condensed consolidated balance sheet at September 30, 2005.
 Interest is paid on a quarterly basis.
 The Notes may be redeemed prior to maturity subject to a redemption premium and other restrictions.

 Both the revolving credit agreement and the private placement shelf facility contain customary affirmative and negative covenants including certain financial covenants with respect to consolidated leverage, interest and debt coverage ratios and limit capital expenditures, dividends and share repurchases in addition to other restrictions.
-Under the terms of these debt agreements, Watsco is restricted beginning in 2004 through December 2009, from issuing aggregate dividends in excess of \$100.0 million plus 50% of consolidated net income earned in the previous fiscal year with any excess net income not used for dividends during the year to be carried forward to the subsequent year.
-Management believes Watsco is in compliance with all covenants and financial ratios at June 30, 2005.
+Management believes Watsco is in compliance with all covenants and financial ratios at September 30, 2005.

-At June 30, 2005 and December 31, 2004, one interest rate swap agreement was in effect with a notional value of \$30.0 million to manage the net exposure to interest rate changes related to \$30.0 million of borrowings under the revolving credit agreement.
+At September 30, 2005 and December 31, 2004, one interest rate swap agreement was in effect with a notional value of \$30.0 million to manage the net exposure to interest rate changes related to \$30.0 million of borrowings under the revolving credit agreement.
 The interest rate swap agreement, which expires in October 2007, effectively converts the LIBOR-based variable rate borrowings into fixed rate borrowings.
 Developments in the capital markets are continuously monitored and swap transactions are entered into solely with established counterparties having investment grade ratings.
 See Note 5 to the condensed consolidated financial statements and Item 7A, "Quantitative and Qualitative Disclosures about Market Risk," of Watsco's December 31, 2004 Annual Report on Form 10-K for further information.